Easy Homemade Stovetop Stuffing (Better Than Boxed!)

 4. Make ahead:

-• Store leftover stuffing in an airtight container for up to 3 days.
+• Store leftover stuffing in an airtight container or ziploc bag for up to 3 days.

 Nutrition values are estimates and depend on vegetables used as well as ratio of vegetables to bread.
-Optional apple is included in values.
+An optional apple is included in values.

 Nutrition